Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/content/tables.md

 ## Variants

 {{< callout warning >}}
-Boosted doesn't provide any colored variant.
+OUDS Web doesn't provide any colored variant.

 Darker tables are allowed contextually.
 Add `data-bs-theme="dark"` to the `.table` or any ancestor element to enable a component-specific color mode.
 [Learn more about our color modes]({{< docsref "/customize/color-modes" >}}).
 {{< /callout >}}